 Reduce Plastic Pollution

-Hillsborough County, Keep Tampa Bay Beautiful and the City of Tampa are joining the worldwide movement to reduce waste from single-use plastics.
+Join Hillsborough County, Pinellas County, City of Tampa, City of St. Petersburg, Keep Tampa Bay Beautiful, and Keep Pinellas Beautiful in the worldwide movement to reduce waste from single-use plastics.

 According to the Ocean Conservancy, six of the top 10 contributors to marine debris are single-use or disposable, plastic products.
 They include food and beverage container caps and lids, beverage bottles, plastic bags, food wrappers, cups, plates, cutlery and drinking straws.
 Known as “food service ware,” such single-use plastic utensils and containers pose a threat to marine environments because they do not fully decompose.
 When littered, or caught by the wind, these items get washed into storm water drains that empty into streams, rivers, bays and other waterways.

 - Say NO to straws or Bring Your Own